TheBevyFlock/bevy_cli/MIGRATION.md

 ## v0.1.0-alpha.1 to v0.1.0-alpha.2 (Unreleased)

+## Install latest `bevy_lint` release when `--yes` flag is passed to `bevy lint install`.

+`bevy lint install --yes` will now install the latest available release instead of prompting with a dialog that contains all the available options.

 ## Move `--yes` flag from `bevy lint` to `bevy lint install`

 The `--yes` flag to confirm all prompts got moved from the `bevy lint` command to the `bevy lint install` subcommand.